pdera/pdera.github.io/people.md

 </div>
 </div>

-Our groups includes students and personnel based on campus, in Honolulu, as well as several scientists working at the Argonne National Laboratory.
+Our group includes students and personnel based on campus, in Honolulu, as well as several scientists working at the Argonne National Laboratory.
 Our graduate students are enrolled in PhD program administered through the Department of Geology and Geophysics, where Przemek holds a graduate faculty position.
 We also employ UHM undergraduates for shorter-term projects, and host visits of students from other Universities.